athenaleong/digital-garden/content/thoughts/Stream of thoughts.md

 ---

 The working of our education system is like a gear box.
 Components of our education system are designed to complement one another.
 Standards shapes the format of examinations, which shapes our curiculum, which in turns shape how classes are taught...
-You can't just switch out a gear with a different one and expect the gear box to still function.
+If you remove a gear, the whole system breaks.
+You can't just switch out a gear and expect the gear box to function differently.
 Changes in our education system can't happen in siloed.

 ---